payrollhero/wicked_pdf/README.md

 _Wicked PDF has been verified to work on Ruby versions 2.2 through 2.6; Rails 4 through 6.1_

+* but you need version 1.1.0 if you have sprockets 3
+* and you probably don't want to jump to 1.2+ if you are still on rails 4

 ### Installation

 Add this to your Gemfile and run `bundle install`: